hanwenzhang123/fullstack-note/01-note/README.md

 - `<iframe src="https://www.w3schools.com"></iframe>`

 #### Difference between `<script>`, `<script async>` and `<script defer>`.
+`<script>`
-- `<script>` - HTML parsing is blocked, the script is fetched and executed immediately, HTML parsing resumes after the script is executed.
+- HTML parsing is blocked when script is read.
+- the script is fetched and executed immediately, HTML parsing resumes after the script is executed.
+- If put the script tag in the end, the JS script is not able to be downloaded until the broswer reads it

+`<script async>`
-- `<script async>` - in parallel to HTML parsing and executed as soon as it is available (potentially before HTML parsing completes)
+- in parallel to HTML parsing and executed as soon as it is available (potentially before HTML parsing completes)

+`<script defer>`
+- ensures entire body loads before running JavaScript
-- `<script defer>` - in parallel to HTML parsing and executed when the page has finished parsing, ensuring that the HTML is fully parsed before executing.
-There's not much difference in putting a normal `<script>` at the end of `<body>`.
+- in parallel to HTML parsing and executed when the page has finished parsing, ensuring that the HTML is fully parsed before executing.
+- There's not much difference in putting a normal `<script>` at the end of `<body>`.

 [[↑] Back to top](#table-of-contents)